raftale/raftale.github.io/_posts/blockchain-Xiao@PKU/eth/2024-10-20-eth-p21-proof-of-stake-english-version.md

 ## Electrical Energy of Pow

 1. [Bitcoin Electrical Energy Consumption:](https://digiconomist.net/bitcoin-energy-consumption): 172 terawatt-hours (TWh) per year, equivalent to Poland’s annual electricity consumption.
-2. [Bitcoin Electrical Energy Consumption:](https://digiconomist.net/ethereum-energy-consumption): 93 TWh per year when using proof-of-work(POW).
+2. [Bitcoin Electrical Energy Consumption:](https://digiconomist.net/ethereum-energy-consumption): 93 TWh per year when using **proof-of-work**(POW) before switching to **proof-of-stake**(POS).

 > 1Twh = 10^9 Kwh

 ## Description of Proof of stake

 In POW, mining equipment is purchased with external currency, and the miner's computational power is essentially determined by how much money they spend.
-In contrast, proof-of-stake skips mining equipment and directly stakes tokens for voting to reach consensus, which is sometimes referred to as **virtual mining**.
+In contrast, **proof-of-stake** skips mining equipment and directly stakes tokens for voting to reach consensus, which is sometimes referred to as **virtual mining**.

 Coin distribution with proof-of-stake involves:
 1. Reserving some coins for developers.